Robert Ryan: Final films

-Ryan supported Burt Lancaster in Lawman (1971) and Jon Phillip Law in The Love Machine (1971).
+Ryan supported Burt Lancaster in Lawman (1971) and John Phillip Law in The Love Machine (1971).
 He appeared in And Hope to Die (1971) with Jean-Louis Trintignant for René Clément.

 In April 1971, Ryan returned to the stage to play James Tyrone in Arvin Brown's critically acclaimed Off-Broadway production of Long Day's Journey into Night.

 He originally refused the lead in Lolly-Madonna XXX (1973) with Rod Steiger because he wanted to take his wife to Europe, but she died of cancer in May 1972, and he ended up playing the part.
 "Something very big is missing and I don't know what to put in its place," he said.

 Ryan's final roles included: The Man Without a Country (1973), a TV movie for Delbert Mann; The Outfit (1973) with Robert Duvall; Executive Action (1973) with Lancaster, from a script by Dalton Trumbo; and a version of The Iceman Cometh (1973) with Lee Marvin and director Frankenheimer.
 Ryan, who died before the latter's premiere, won the Kansas City Film Critics Circle Award for Best Supporting Actor, the National Board of Review Award for Best Actor (in a tie with Al Pacino, for Serpico), and a special award from the National Society of Film Critics.
 The Iceman Cometh and Executive Action both were released in November 1973, after Ryan's death.

 Ryan had signed to appear in a stage musical version of Shenandoah when he died.